 Whether the companion is a planetary object or a sub-stellar companion, the observational features can be explained by the dynamical effects of the companion on the central star.
-The distribution of \dot{M} shown in Figure 15 strongly supports the idea of gap opening and disk dispersal by planet/companion formation.
+As we discussed in Kim et al. (2009), the strong correlation between L{\star} or M{\star} vs. R{wall} is consistent with a significant dependence between binary separation and the systems's stellar mass.
+The distribution of \dot{M} shown in Figure 15 also strongly supports for the idea of gap opening and disk dispersal by planet/companion formation.
 The displacements of \dot{M} of the gapped disks and the CTDs from the median \dot{M} of CTTS is almost a factor of 10, which is consistent with the estimated decrements of the mass flow across a gap created by a low-mass companion (Lubow & D'Angelo 2006).
-As we discussed in Kim et al. (2009), the strong correlation between L{\star} or M{\star} vs. R{wall} is reminiscent of the observed dependence between binary separation and the system's stellar mass.
-While this similarity might be taken to suggest that the stellar mass vs. separation dependence is imprinted when stars form, this argument has an important caveat.
-The strong trend of M{\star} - R{wall} of TDs is possibly driven by strong correlations of L{\star} - M{\star} and L{\star} - R{wall} .
-More detailed studies are needed to investigate this possibility.